Yaacov Agam: Artistic career

 and at the Le Mouvement exhibition at the Galerie Denise René, Paris, in 1955.

 Agam's work is usually abstract, kinetic art, with movement, viewer participation and frequent use of light and sound.
 His works are placed in many public places.
 His best-known pieces include Double Metamorphosis III (1965), Visual Music Orchestration (1989), the fountain at the La Défense district in Paris (1975) and the Fire and Water Fountain in the Dizengoff Square in Tel Aviv (1986).
 He is also known for a type of print known as an "Agamograph", which uses barrier-grid animation to present radically different images, depending on the angle from which it is viewed.
 The lenticular technique was executed in large scale in the 30 ft square "Complex Vision" (1969), mounted on the facade of the Callahan Eye Foundation Hospital in Birmingham, Alabama.

-Agam had a retrospective exhibition in Paris at the Musée National d'Art Moderne in 1972, and at the Guggenheim Museum in New York in 1980, among others.
+Agam had a retrospective exhibition in Paris at the Musée National d'Art Moderne in 1972, and at the Guggenheim Museum in New York City in 1980, among others.
 His works are held in numerous museum collections including the Museum of Modern Art and the Mildred Lane Kemper Art Museum.

 He is the subject of two 20th century documentary films by American filmmaker Warren Forma: Possibilities of Agam (1967) and Agam and...
 (1980).

 In 1996, he was awarded the Jan Amos Comenius Medal by UNESCO for the "Agam Method" for visual education of young children.

 He designed and created the winner's trophy for the 1999 Eurovision Song Contest that was held in Jerusalem.